 Steak & Honour

-Earlier this year, this popular food truck parked in a permanent location.
-The offering remains the same: a brioche bun topped with lettuce, onions, gherkins, mustard and ketchup with a thick, juicy Riverside Beef patty, made from cattle that graze by East Anglian waterways.
-They also do a great mac ‘n’ cheese with American cheeses, Emmental, cheddar and a crunchy crust.
-Burgers from £7.
+In 2017, Steak & Honour added a bricks-and-mortar site to its fleet of street-food vans.
+The offering remains the same: a brioche bun with lettuce, onions, gherkins, mustard, ketchup and a thick, juicy Riverside Beef patty, made from cattle that graze by East Anglian waterways.

 Old Bicycle Shop

 On the site of what claimed to be the first bike shop in Britain (Howes Cycles, which is said to have counted Charles Darwin among its customers), the Old Bicycle Shop is open all day for brunch, lunch, dinner and drinks.
 There's a varied menu, from wild mushroom ramen to fillet steak and chips, and the cocktail list has plenty of tempting options.
 Try 'the fixie', made with Buffalo Trace bourbon, amaretto, lemon and aquafaba.
 Mains from £15.